Your cart is empty

 Once that paperwork is completed and a background check has been passed, the firearm is legally owned by that buyer and they can take possession of it.
 You can read many more details on this process in our How to Legally Buy A Gun Online article.

 After this point, the same rules apply - refer to the "But what about giving a firearm to someone?" above.
-In short, the new owner is free to gift the firearm to any immediate family member that they wish - with no additional paperwork, background check or legal requirements.
+In short, the new owner is free to gift the firearm to any other individual that they wish - with no additional paperwork, background check or legal requirements.
 But again, the giver is responsible to ensure that the recipient can legally possess the firearm and a Bill of Sale is highly recommended.